-You can make several hammocks yourself for as little as $5 for six to ten of them, without a sewing machine or needle/thread.
-Just buy one skein of Red Heart Saver yarn, any color, and one crochet hook.
+You can make several hammocks yourself for as little as $5 for six to 10 of them without a sewing machine or needle/thread.
+Just buy one skein of yarn, any color, and one crochet hook.
 Google how to single crochet and off you go.
-It's MUCH easier than it looks, and it lets you feel somewhat productive while you catch up on your favorite show during a Netflix binge.
-Hang them with 1" - 2" aluminum carabiner rings, also called D-ring clasps.
+It's much easier than it looks, and it lets you feel somewhat productive while you catch up on your favorite show during a Netflix binge.
+Hang them with 1"–2" aluminum carabiner rings, also called D-ring clasps.
 I have learned to skip some spots in the very middle for little poops to escape so my ratties aren't sleeping in a pile of poo in their hammocks.

 The Deep Clean

 Vinegar will neutralize ammonia, so I soak all my rat rags and hammocks in a tub of diluted white vinegar before running it through the laundry.
 This also has the benefit of removing food crumbs and pellets that could clog up your washer later.
 It comes out smelling fine.
-Other items like toys and wheels, I soak in vinegar for a few minutes first, then add bleach to disinfect.
+I soak other items, like toys and wheels, in vinegar for a few minutes first, then add bleach to disinfect.
 Make sure everything is rinsed well and totally dry before you put your ratties back.

 In addition to my own experiences, I found the following sites were particularly helpful in developing proper cage cleaning routines.